 Refer back to the Asset Allocation Chart while reviewing this detailed analysis.

-Read on for complete information
+Read on below for complete information

 This couple wanted all of their joint tenancy property to simply revert to the other when one dies.
 That is the primary purpose of owning property in joint tenancy.
 The surviving partner would then have to consider how the joint tenancy property's registrations would be changed to avoid probate when they died.
 They would consider either a living trust, POD designations, or estate gifts.